-There are strong links with the SENCO (Special Educational Needs Co-ordinator) and the County Learning Support Teacher and Learning Support Assistants, the school's Education Welfare Officer, the Educational Psychologist, CHUMS, CAMH (Child and Adolescent Mental Health) and Social Services, when appropriate.
+There are strong links with the SENCO (Special Educational Needs Co-ordinator) and the County Learning Support Teacher and Learning Support Assistants, the school's Education Welfare Officer, the Educational Psychologist, CAMH (Child and Adolescent Mental Health) and Social Services, when appropriate.
 When support is needed, referrals may be made to these services.
-Where the need may be more complex, an EHA (Early Help Assessment) will be completed with the parent and submitted to the Early Help Hub.
+Where the need may be more complex, a CAF (Common Assessment Framework) will be completed with the parent and discussed at the locality's LARM (Locality Agency Referral Meetings) meetings.

 Training is provided to staff on a regular basis.
-Where individual needs arise, staff may be provided with additional support through the Specialist Teaching Team.
+Where individual needs arise, staff may be provided with additional support through the Access For Learning team, or through Leading Behaviour Teachers in the county.
 New members of staff will receive training, with regard to this policy, as part of their induction.
+Supply teachers are made aware of this policy through the Supply Teachers Information pack.